jlarobello/Records-Book/README.md

 # Records-Book
-Records Book programmed in C++. makefile is include to make executable.
+Records Book programmed in C++.
+Makefile is include to make executable.